Mars-Rover-Localization/A2G-Localization/README.md

 # A2G-Localization
-Aerial-to-ground localization of Mars rover, combining ASIFT and rock matching algorithms.
+Novel rover localization method using aerial-to-ground image correspondence and rock distribution pattern similarity.